-- 1. Park the machine on a level surface and disengage the blade-control switch. - Move the motion-control levers outward to the PARK position, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+- 1. Park the machine on a level surface and disengage the blade-control switch. - 2.
+Ensure that the parking brake is engaged, shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Set the height-of-cut at the lowest cutting position of 38 mm (1-1/2 inches). - 4.
-Remove the pulley covers (Figure 73).
+Remove the pulley covers (Figure 71).